 Cloud-style services to improve insight no matter the domain

 But the warfighter knows that local forces had been overrun and adversaries are behind the wheel of this vehicle.
-Through SAIC’s Edge Services hub on the Squire device, the warfighter corrects the artificial intelligence’s (AI’s) inference, which is then transmitted to squad mates and then up to a commander’s command outpost application.
+Through SAIC’s Edge Services hub on the Tactical Virtual Assistant device, the warfighter corrects the artificial intelligence’s (AI’s) inference, which is then transmitted to squad mates and then up to a commander’s command outpost application.
 By correcting the output, it serves as a more accurate input for the future.

 The deluge of data at the tactical edge can be overwhelming for government customers.
 Warfighters and commanders need AI orchestration at the edge to accurately understand everything in their battlespace and to constantly work to improve one another, especially when lives are on the line.